-Based on the opinion of the persons / families residing in the residential structures, it is observed that majority of the residential structures are owned by the family residing in the structure (48.1 percent) followed by squatters (39.4 percent) and encroachers (12.6 percent).
+Based on the opinion of the persons / families residing in the residential structures, it is observed that majority of the residential structures are "differently owned1" by the family residing in the structure (48.1 percent) followed by squatters (39.4 percent) and encroachers (12.6 percent).
 So, squatters and encroachers together comprise 52.0 percent of the total residential structures.
 Of the total encroachers, highest number are in Damodar left (42.86 percent) followed by Hurhura left (30.08 percent), Damodar right (21.05 percent) and lowest in upper Rampur left (6.02 percent).
 Same trend in observed in case of squatters where highest percentage of squatters are in Damodar left (90.87 percent) and lowest in upper Rampur left (1.92 percent).
-Households that opine of having legal ownership of the structure found to be highest in Damodar right (40.55 percent) followed by Hurhura left (33.07 percent), upper Rampur (16.34 percent) and Damodar left (10.04 percent).
-Ownership details of distribution of structures by encroacher, squatter and legal ownership is presented in the table.
+Households that opine of having "different ownership" of the structure found to be highest in Damodar right (40.55 percent) followed by Hurhura left (33.07 percent), upper Rampur